Join Our Popular Newsletter

-Linux kernel updates are a fact of life–as dull as taxes and only slightly less inconvenient than death.
-Newly discovered security vulnerabilities in the Linux kernel seem to appear with monotonous regularity.
+Linux kernel updates are a fact of life.
+They are as dull as taxes and about as fun as going to the dentist.
+But sysadmins must keep patching: newly discovered security vulnerabilities in the Linux kernel seem to appear with monotonous regularity.
 In most but not all cases, the patches needed to fix them follow swiftly after.
-There is work involved in installing the latest Linux kernel security patches, and danger if you delay–leave it too long and threat actors might take advantage of the period of vulnerability.

-- with rebootless live kernel patching tools: Oracle Ksplice Uptrack, Canonical Livepatch, Red Hat’s Kpatch, SUSE Kgraft (SLE Live Patching), and CloudLinux’s KernelCare.
+- with rebootless live kernel patching tools: Oracle Ksplice Uptrack, Canonical Livepatch, Red Hat’s Kpatch, SUSE Kgraft (SLE Live Patching), and KernelCare Enterprise.

-This is the standard way to do an update from the Linux distribution vendor’s repository, and the one most likely to be found in the documentation.
+This is the standard way to do a kernel update using the Linux distribution vendor’s repository.
+It is the method you’ll most likely find in vendor documentation.

 sudo apt-get upgrade kernel sudo reboot

 - For any RPM-based distribution, including CentOS and Red Hat Enterprise Linux (RHEL), use this:

 sudo yum update kernel sudo reboot